-Your puppy was groomed and desensitised to grooming tools while at Ridgy Didge, and it is important to continue this routine from Day 1 at home.
+Your puppy was groomed and desensitised to grooming tools, including electric clippers, while at Ridgy Didge, and it is important to continue this routine from Day 1 at home.
+See this great video of a family doing just that for their cobberdog pup!

 The first 6 months